Tunis Light Metro: Line 3

-Line 3 runs from Tunis Marine station in the city centre to Ibn Khaldoun on an east-west route, over a distance of 6.5 kilometres and a total of 13 stations.
-The line, which opened on the 25th of July 1990, shares a large majority of its trackage with other lines (mostly line 5), and the only section of track on which Line 3 trains exclusively run is the 0.6 kilometre long branch from Les Jasmins to the line's terminus at Ibn Khaldoun.
+Line 3 runs from Tunis Marine station in the city centre to Ibn Khaldoun on an east-west route, over a distance of 6.5 km and a total of 13 stations.
+The line, which opened on July 25, 1990, shares a large majority of its trackage with other lines (mostly line 5), and the only section of track on which Line 3 trains exclusively run is the 0.6 km long branch from Les Jasmins to the line's terminus at Ibn Khaldoun.
 Connections on the line are possible to the Tunis-Goulette-Marsa (TGM) commuter railway at Tunis Marine station, and to the SNCFT national rail network and the RFR lines A, D, and E at Place de Barcelone station.
 Line 3 is operated with high-floor Siemens-Duewag TW 6000 vehicles.